a-karma/Bogor_Workshop/DAY_1/Session2.md

 Looks like the program is not installed :(

 To protect the integrity of the file system on a server, normal user do not have permissions to directly install softwares.
+Moreover, almost any bioinformatic tool will rely on specific libraries or package versions that might create conflicts or even impeed the functionality of other programs.
+To circumvent these issues, we need to make sure that the software we need are installed in a "confined space" maintaini
 You can read more about conda [here](https://docs.conda.io/en/latest/)